-- 69. No right of entry is conferred by section 47D of POCA.
-To search premises for property to be seized (see paragraphs 20 and 21), an appropriate officer must already be lawfully on the premises and, if possible, have prior approval.
+69. No right of entry is conferred by section 195D of POCA.
+To search premises for property to be seized (see paragraphs 20 and 21), an officer must already be lawfully on the premises and, if possible, have prior approval.
 This could include a search of premises undertaken with the consent of a person entitled to grant entry to the premises.
-It could also include a search carried out where an appropriate officer has exercised a power of entry conferred by a search warrant or power of entry under some other legislation and circumstances subsequently lead the appropriate officer to have reasonable grounds to suspect property may be found there and, if found, to seize it. - 70.
-A refusal to allow a search of premises may constitute an offence (including but not limited to) of assault, resist or wilful obstruction of an appropriate officer in the exercise of a power.
+It could also include a search carried out where an officer has exercised a power of entry conferred by a search warrant or power of entry under some other legislation and circumstances subsequently lead the officer to have reasonable grounds to suspect property may be found there and, if found, to seize it.

+70. A refusal to allow a search of premises may constitute an offence (including but not limited to) of assault, resist or wilful obstruction of an officer in the exercise of a power.
 This would be a criminal offence and is not an issue for, or subject to, this Code.
-Appropriate officers should be aware of other legislation and codes applicable in these circumstances. - 71.
-For the purposes of this Code, the term "premises" is as defined in section 23 of PACE.
-This includes any place and, in particular, includes any vehicle, but note that there is a separate power under section 289(1A) of POCA providing a power to search vehicles.
+Officers should be aware of other legislation and codes applicable in these circumstances.

+71. For the purposes of this Code, the term "premises" is as defined in article 25 of the Police and Criminal Evidence (Northern Ireland) Order 1989.
+This includes any place and, in particular, includes any vehicle, but note that there is a separate power under section 195F of POCA providing a power to search vehicles.
 The power to search vehicles has the additional provision that the person in control of the vehicle is required to grant access for the purposes of a search.
-However, if the vehicle is in a public place or within the environs of a dwelling and the appropriate officer has reasonable grounds for believing that the person does not reside in the dwelling and the vehicle is there without the permission of another person who resides in the dwelling, the search of the vehicle is to be conducted under section 47F of POCA.
-Section 47F of POCA is covered by paragraphs 90 to 104 below. - 72.
-If the appropriate officer proposes to search premises with the consent of a person who is entitled to grant entry to the premises, the consent should be secured in writing before the search takes place.
-It is for the appropriate officer to make any necessary enquiries in order to be satisfied that the person is in a position to give consent.
-The appropriate officer should record his enquiries, together with any responses thereto, in writing. - 73.
-Before seeking consent the appropriate officer in charge of the search should explain to the person the purpose of the proposed search and its extent.
-This information should be as
+However, if the vehicle is in a public place or within the environs of a dwelling and the officer has reasonable grounds for believing that the person does not reside in the dwelling and the vehicle is there without the permission of another person who resides in the dwelling, the search of the vehicle is to be conducted under section 195F of POCA.
+Section 195F of POCA is covered by paragraphs 90 to 104 below.

-&lt;sup>50 Section 47G of POCA.
-However see also section 47C(6)(a) and 47D(2) of POCA.
+&lt;sup>49 Section 195G of POCA.
+However see also section 195C(6)(a) and 195D(2) of POCA.